erhaym/decrypt-chromium-passwords/README.md

 CREATE INDEX logins_signon ON logins (signon_realm);
 sqlite>
 ```
->Note: If you want to try this, make sure that your browser is closed, as the table will be locked if Chromium (or Chrome) is opened.
+>Note: If you want to try this, make sure that your browser is closed, as the table will be locked if it is opened.

 Let's query the database, we'll select the following attributes:
 `origin_url`, `username_value`, `password_value`